avantrec/soco-cli/PYPI_README.md

-# Soco CLI: Control Sonos Systems from the Command Line
+# SoCo CLI: Control Sonos Systems from the Command Line

 **Please consider this utility to be experimental at the moment.
 The command line structure and return values are not yet fully finalised.
 Feedback welcome.**